-The syndicate's appetite for catastrophe exposure has not changed from that adopted in previous years and the risk metrics for major US perils are expected to remain consistent with previous years at a whole account level.
-The syndicate will continue to purchase a comprehensive reinsurance programme, the 2021 structure of which has been slightly enhanced from that placed for 2020.
+The syndicate's appetite for catastrophe exposure remains consistent with that adopted in previous years and the risk metrics for major US perils are expected to remain in line with previous years at a whole account level.
+The syndicate continues to purchase a comprehensive reinsurance programme for all relevant lines of business.